ks961/-d3vtool-hooks/README.md

   mostRecentSnapshot.age += 1;
 });

-// It also accept 2nd argument for deep cloning the `mostRecentSnapshot` of state.
+// It also accepts a second argument for deep cloning the `mostRecentSnapshot` of the state.
-// By default it is set to false, hence it create shallow copy of `Object` types. setUser(mostRecentSnapshot => {
+// By default, this is set to false, so it creates a shallow copy of `Object` types. setUser(mostRecentSnapshot => {
   mostRecentSnapshot.age += 5;
 }, true);